Last update: 08.12.2019

-In today’s data-driven world, cybercriminals everywhere are desperate to get their hands on your PII – or personally identifiable information.
+In today’s data-driven world, PII (personally identifiable information) is a prized target for cybercriminals everywhere.
 In the wrong hands, this information can be used to steal your identity or hack into your private accounts, creating chaos and costing you money.

 But with technology standards and hacking methods changing all of the time, how can we keep up to date with the latest measures to protect our sensitive personal information?